cbonami/wh-dispatcher/WSL2_DEV_ENV.md

 ## Option 2: use a dev container

-> Note: option 2 is preferred as it standardizes the IDE for all developers and is 100% discardable i.e. doesn't 'pollute' the Ubuntu subsystem
+> Note: preferred option because it standardizes the IDE for all developers and is 100% discardable i.e. doesn't 'pollute' the Ubuntu subsystem

 ![](./img/architecture-containers.png)